The Garments

 Bar-mitzvah & chosson

-The boy dressed for his aliyah, the chosson for the chuppah — measured with care, coordinated for the family.
+The boy dressed for his aliyah, the chosson for the chuppah, measured with care and coordinated for the family.

-Fine, deep-black and midnight wools chosen for drape and dignity — the cloths these garments have always called for, quoted honestly before a thread is cut.
-Explore the cloth library →
+Fine, deep-black and midnight wools chosen for drape and dignity: the fabrics these garments have always called for, with the price settled before the work begins.
+Explore the fabric library →

 Common questions